 I don’t visit Chicago very often, maybe once in a decade.
 So there’s a lot of this lively city which I haven’t seen.
-Now that I have to spend a week there on work, I’m trying to work out what I can take the time out to see.
+Now that I have to spend a week there on work, I’m trying to figure out what I can take the time out to see.

 The first step: recall what I’ve seen already.
 The one thing I remember most clearly is a wonderful dinner in Greek Town.
 At the end of the long dinner I wanted to taste the house-made baklava.
 I pleaded with the waiter to give me a small piece because I was too full to eat the normal serving, but I was told it was not possible.
 I got a full large helping, which I had to bag to eat at breakfast in the airport the next day.
 It’s such a great memory that I don’t want to go back and find something different.

 The next thing I definitely remember is the Art Institute.
 I wandered through it once looking at the incredible collection of Mesoamerican and Andean art.
 That was the first time I’d seen such a variety of art from this part of the world.
 I don’t think I’ve seen such a collection ever since then.
 I might go back to look at it.

 It is 33 degrees in Mumbai today, and I see that it is 3 degrees below freezing right now in Chicago!
 Even if I’m bundled up well, I’m afraid I might find it a little too cold for a few things: walking the lakefront trail, for example.
 I haven’t seen Anish Kapoor’s "Cloud Gate" (photo above), or Magdalena Abakanowicz’s "Agora".
 I hope I can acclimatize enough to go see at least one of these pieces of sculpture.

 While browsing for attractions I found a link to the Chicago Pedway.
 This sounds so quirky that I want to walk through this.
 I guess this list more than fills up the few spare hours I might have.
 Is there anything else which I could do?